akka/akka/akka-docs/src/main/paradox/common/circuitbreaker.md

 ### Initialization

-Here's how a named @apidoc[CircuitBreaker] would be configured for the name `data-access`:
+Here's how a named @apidoc[CircuitBreaker] is configured with the name `data-access`:

 * 5 maximum failures
 * a call timeout of 10 seconds